-North 27 Worship Center Bible Study (each Wednesday evening).
-Attendees generally bring a covered dish (or a desert) and fellowship (& a meal) is commenced after each study period.
+North 27 Worship Center Bible Studies (each Wednesday evening at 7:00 pm).
+Attendees generally bring a covered dish (or a desert) and fellowship (and a light meal) is commenced after each study period.
 When you visit, don’t be surprised if you hear many questions and comments regarding religion and current events.
 An effort is made to answer every question.
 The interaction and fellowship occurring during these classes have provided much encouragement and knowledge to those seeking a closer walk with God.

 Previous Bible Studies:

 - The Names Of God

 - The Life of Abraham